Activate your device:

 This will vary depending on use, but if used with a hose you will require a supply and outlet hose (you can cut your hose in two if you want), as well as 2 x clip-on hose connectors.

-It is advised to make use of a licensed plumber or professional installer when installing the Whole-house Filter, as it ties into your mains supply outside the house.
+It is advised to make use of a licensed plumber or preferred JoJo installer when installing the Whole-house Filter, as it ties into your mains supply outside the house.
 This also avoids forfeiting the warranty due to incorrect installation.
 Note: ensure you keep your proof of installation should you need it at a later stage for warranty purposes.
 For detailed installation instructions download our user manual.

 The correct combination will vary depending on the water source and your requirements.
 For example, if you have a filter for your drinking water and only want to use this filter to remove sediment and chlorine to improve the overall quality of your water for various household uses, you might only need a PP Sediment Cartridge (as the first stage of filtration) and a PP Activated Carbon Cartridge (as the second stage of filtration).
 If you want to use the filter to ensure all the water you use inside your home is not only clean, but safe, you need to use a Disruptor Cartridge.
-For more detailed guidelines on the correct combination for you, have a look at our guidelines here.
+For more detailed guidelines on the correct combination for you, have a look at our guidelines.

 Carbon and sediment filters serve two different functions.
 Sediment filters catch sediment and particulates, while carbon captures organic compounds that cause bad tastes and odours.
 A sediment filter is a mechanical filter.
 It has a certain porosity that water can flow through, but not anything larger than the micron rating of the filter.
 Because a carbon filter removes particles by adsorption, it does not make as good a sediment filter.
 You often need one of each, or alternatively one of the two combined with a Disruptor 5293 PAC-S Cartridge.
 It will depend on the application.